andreaintech/adasilvapdev/README.md

 ## What I'm currently learning 🤓
 - Figma
 - UX
-- Node JS
+- TypeScript

 ## What I'm currently reading 📚
+- The TypeScript Handbook | Microsoft
 - Ikigai: The Japanese Secret to a Long and Happy Life | Héctor García
-- The TypeScript Handbook | Microsoft

 <!--
 - 🔭 I’m currently working on ....